ocp-power-automation/ocp4-upi-powervm/ansible/playbooks/roles/ocp-install/README.md

-ocp-config: OCP Configuration
+ocp-install: OCP Configuration
 =========

-This module will create the ignition files for the cluster nodes.
-All the ignition files will be hosted at `/var/www/html/ignition/`.
+This module will:

+ 1. Approve pending worker CSRs.
+ 1. Setup kubeconfig at `~/.kube/config`.
+ 1. Wait till cluster install is completed.
+ 1. Patch image registry to EmptyDir if storage_type is not 'nfs'.

 Requirements
 ------------

- - All the required configurations are done on the bastion node eg: HTTP, openshift-install binary is available on $PATH.
-This can also be achieved by using [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) playbook.
+ - The wait-for bootstrap-complete command should succeed before running this role.
+ - The no of worker nodes already created.
- - Master count can be extracted from host group 'masters'.
+ - Worker count can be extracted from host group 'workers'.

 Role Variables
 --------------